 - Pedestrian accidents

-The first three types of accidents on our list – drunk driving, distracted driving, and drowsy driving – are more common in tourist areas such as Myrtle Beach.
-Vacationers who are partying in Myrtle Beach sometimes get behind the wheel while impaired and cause preventable, alcohol-related accidents.
-Some drivers pay more attention to what is happening on the Grand Strand’s sidewalks than on the road ahead and cause distracted driving accidents.
+Vacationers who are partying in Myrtle Beach sometimes get behind the wheel while impaired and cause preventable, drug or alcohol-related accidents.
+Other drivers pay more attention to what is happening on the Grand Strand’s sidewalks than on the road ahead, which causes distracted driving accidents.

 Drunk, distracted, and drowsy drivers jeopardize the safety of everyone they encounter.
 They should be held accountable for the accidents and injuries they cause.
-A personal injury lawyer at Joye Law Firm can help understand your rights and hold the at-fault driver financially responsible for your injuries.
+A personal injury lawyer at Joye Law Firm can help you understand your rights and hold the at-fault driver financially responsible for your injuries.

 Common Car Crash Injuries in Myrtle Beach